How to Get Rid of Fruit Flies Naturally

 Ingredients

-• 1/4–1/2 cup apple cider vinegar, wine, stale beer or bourbon (white vinegar does not work well)
+• 1/2 cup apple cider vinegar, OR wine, stale beer or bourbon (white vinegar does not work well)

-• 2-3 drops of dishwashing soap (this breaks the surface tension of the liquid, making it hard for the flies to escape)
+• 2-3 drops dishwashing soap, (Rhis breaks the surface tension of the liquid, making it hard for the flies to escape.)

-1. If you have the lid for your jar and want to make a long-lasting, spill-resistant trap, use the icepick or nail to poke 8-12 holes into the lid.
+• If you have the metal lid for your jar and want to make a long-lasting, spill-resistant trap, use an icepick or nail to poke 8-12 holes into the lid.
 You want the holes big enough for a fruit fly to enter, about 1/8 of an inch.
-(Don’t worry, they are too dumb to get out of such small holes, plus the dishwashing soap will help drown them.)
+(Don't worry, they are too dumb to get out of such small holes, plus the dishwashing soap will help drown them.)

-3. Fill the jar with about a half inch to an inch of apple cider vinegar, wine, beer or liquor.
-Stir in a couple drops of dishwashing soap, then place a small piece of overripe fruit into the middle of the liquid.
+• Fill the jar with about an inch of apple cider vinegar, wine, beer or liquor.
+Stir in a couple drops of dishwashing soap, then place a small piece of overripe, cut fruit into the middle of the liquid.
 Make sure the fruit is big enough to stick out of the liquid a little.

 Commercial traps like these are non-toxic and very effective.